emielkruisdijk/Evolution_of_nitrate-reducing_conditions_during_ASR/README.md

-Title: Evolution of nitrate-reducing conditions during ASR
+Title: Denitrification kinetics during aquifer storage and recovery of drainage water from agricultural land

-Authors: Kruisdijk, Emiel; van Breukelen, Boris; Stuyfzand, Pieter
+Authors: Kruisdijk, Emiel; Eisfeld, Carina; Stuyfzand, Pieter; van Breukelen, Boris

-Year: ??
+Year: 2022

-Published in: ??
+Published in: Science of the total environment

-Welcome to the github repository with the data and scripts used for the article entitled: Evolution of nitrate-reducing conditions during ASR.
+Welcome to the github repository with the data and scripts used for this article.

 In the data folder, the dataset is located which is obtained and analysed in this article.